maertsen/Aquarea-H-prometheus-exporter/README.md

 ## Security

-Please take note that application.lua exposes a Lua interpreter over telnet.
+Please take note that `application.lua` exposes a Lua interpreter over telnet (see `telnet_init()`).
 This is intended behaviour while reverse engineering the serial protocol, but might not be what you want in your network.